imengyu/vue-dock-layout/README.md

         },
       ],
     });
-    //The code below adds a content window to the panel
+    //The code below adds a content panel to the grid
-    //Each content window is identified by a key, which can be read from the panel parameter in the panel render slot of DockLayout. dockLayout.value?.addPanels([
+    //Each content panel is identified by a key, which can be read from the
+    //panel parameter in the panel render slot of DockLayout. dockLayout.value?.addPanels([
       {
         key: 'panel1',